TERMS OF REFERENCE & MEMBERSHIP

 - Develop the outline programme for Council meetings – for consideration by Council

 - Agree IOP policy positions and oversee public affairs activities

-- Prepare statutory accounts for approval by Council
+- Preparation of statutory accounts for approval by Council;

-- Review and oversee the overall financial strategies of the Institute
+- Review and oversight of the overall financial strategies of the Institute;

-- Prepare financial envelope to inform the Strategic Implementation Plan
+- Preparation of the financial envelope to inform the business plan;

-- Review the financial performance and management accounts of the Institute, including reports from IOP Publishing Ltd, IOP Enterprises Ltd and the Institute’s other trading subsidiaries, and monitoring against the Strategic Implementation Plan
+- Review the financial performance and management accounts of the Institute, including reports from IOP Publishing Ltd, IOP Enterprises Ltd and the Institute’s other trading subsidiaries, and monitoring against the Business Plan;

-- Consider and make recommendations to Council on matters relating to finance, human resources, staff remuneration, and information technology
+- Consider and make recommendations to Council on matters relating to finance, human resources, staff remuneration, and IT.

 AUDIT & RISK COMMITTEE